bugduino/idle-sdk/README.md

 ## Usage

 All examples are with DAI.
-If you want to calculate params for other assets eg USDC, you have to change the `addresses` param accordingly.
+If you want to calculate params for other assets eg USDC, you have to change the last parameter accordingly (eg. 'USDC' instead of 'DAI').

 #### getParamsForMint
 ```js